ptsanchez/cse110-sp24-group15/admin/team.md

    - Junior Tranfer CS major

 ### Our Values
-- **Punctuality**, we strive to arrive on time for meetings and adhere to deadlines
+- **Punctuality**: we strive to arrive on time for meetings and adhere to deadlines
-- **Respect**, we will respect each other as programmers and as people
+- **Respect**: we will respect each other as programmers and as people
-- **Collaboration**, we have strength in numbers
+- **Collaboration**: we have strength in numbers

 Click here to learn more about our [rules](https://github.com/cse110-sp24-group15/cse110-sp24-group15/blob/main/admin/rules.md)!